lokhman/silex-config/README.md

 Next, add all your defaults to the config files, e.g.:

     {
-      "env": "%env%",
+        "env": "%__ENV__%",
         "debug": true,
         "dbs.options": {
-        "local": {
+            "default": {
                 "driver": "pdo_mysql",
                 "host": "localhost",
                 "dbname": "database",
                 "user": "root",
                 "password": "",
                 "charset": "utf8"
             }
         },
         "any": {
             "other": "constant"
         }
     }

 ### Register
 Now register service provider in your Silex application:

-    use Lokhman\Silex\Provider\ConfigServiceProvider;
+    use Lokhman\Silex\Provider as ToolsProviders;

-    $app->register(new ConfigServiceProvider(__DIR__ . '/../../config'));
+    $app->register(new ToolsProviders\ConfigServiceProvider(), [
+        'config.dir' => __DIR__ . '/../app/config',
+    ]);

-`$dir` parameter refers to a configuration folder path with `.json` files.
+`config.dir` parameter refers to a configuration folder path with JSON files.

 ### Global environment variable
 Finally, you can set up your web server to add support of different deployment environments.
 In order to do this, you have to set a global environmental variable.

 #### nginx + PHP-FPM